rsocket/rsocket/Protocol.md

 Upon sending a CANCEL, the stream is terminated on the Requester.

-Upon receiving an ERROR, the stream is terminated on both Requester and Responder.
+Upon receiving an ERROR[APPLICATION_ERROR|REJECTED|INVALID], the stream is terminated on both Requester and Responder.

-Upon sending an ERROR, the stream is terminated on both the Requester and Responder.
+Upon sending an ERROR[APPLICATION_ERROR|REJECTED|INVALID], the stream is terminated on both the Requester and Responder.

 In absence of ERROR or CANCEL, the stream is terminated after both Requester and Responder have sent and received COMPLETE.